Our experts answer your questions with a smile

 - The driver's cab is also equipped with a fire detector and an alarm system to warn the driver in the event of an emergency.

-The Mercedes eActros still has a number of advantages, such as noise emissions of just 60 decibels, which allow night-time deliveries under certain conditions, and emission-based city driving bans that don't apply to it because of its engine.
+The Mercedes eActros still has a number of advantages, such as noise emissions of just 60 decibels, which means it can be used for night-time deliveries under certain conditions, and the emission-based bans on city traffic do not apply to it because of its engine.

 Freightliner eCascadia

 The eCascadia, Freightliner's electric truck, is due to hit the market in 2023.
-Freightliner has announced that it will go into production in 2022, and should therefore be on the market as early as next year, during 2023.
-Freightliner, which sells and operates its products mainly in North America, is marking a major milestone with its new product.
+Freightliner has announced that it will go into production in 2022 and should therefore be on the market as early as next year, during 2023.
+The American firm, which is familiar with HGVs and sells and runs its products mainly in North America, is making a big splash with its new product.

-All in all, this model is a safe bet, suitable for a wide range of uses you'd expect from a truck, from city driving to long highway journeys, it'll adapt easily enough.
-Not what you'd expect from the biggest truck manufacturer in the USA.
+All in all, this model is a safe bet, suitable for a large number of uses that you'd expect of a heavy goods vehicle, whether for city driving or long motorway journeys, it will adapt quite easily.
+Not what you'd expect from a product from the biggest HGV manufacturer in the USA.

 Electric trucks: what does the future hold?

-As we can see, the electric truck market is still in its infancy, with many electric vehicles appearing featuring a wide range of technologies, which is rather promising for the future.
-There are already some very attractive models on the market, such as the Tesla Semipresented earlier, as well as the Mercedes eActrosboth of which are technological gems.
-Obviously, as we move forward, product quality will tend to improve.
-For this to happen, demand will also have to match supply, and there's no need to worry too much about that, since we've already seen a good number of orders for the new models, notably for the Tesla Semi which, as mentioned earlier, has been a victim of its own success.
+As we can see, the electric truck market is still in its infancy, with many electric vehicles appearing with a wide range of technologies, which is rather promising for the future.
+There are already some very attractive models on the market, such as the Tesla Semipresented earlier, as well as the Mercedes eActroswhich are little technological gems.
+Obviously, the further we go, the more the quality of the product will tend to improve.
+For that to happen, demand will also have to match supply, and there's not much to worry about here, since we've already seen a good number of orders for the new models, particularly for the Tesla Semi once again a victim of its own success, as mentioned earlier.
 But there's no doubt that production will keep pace with the large number of orders coming in.

 In France, for example, the future is already here.
-Engie (formerly SUEZ) and Renault have already formed a partnership to ensure that waste collection in the Île-de-France region is carried out by electric trucks, with zero CO2 emissions.
-The SUEZ Group has set itself the target of reducing its direct and indirect greenhouse gas emissions by more than 45% by 2030.
+Engie (formerly SUEZ) and Renault have already formed a partnership to ensure that waste collection in the Paris region is carried out using electric lorries, so as to avoid any CO2 emissions.
+The SUEZ Group has set itself the target of reducing its direct and indirect greenhouse gas emissions by more than 45 % by 2010.
+2030.

 How much does an electric truck cost?

 The price of an electric truck depends on a number of factors.
-We can only give a price range: from 50,000 euros, which is the price of the Renault Truckto $200,000 for Thor trucks' ET One, for example.
+We can only give a price range: from 50,000 euros, which is the price of the Renault Truck200,000 for the ET One from Thor trucks, for example.

 Finally, the price of your electric truck will vary according to what you intend to do with it.
-The Tesla Semi with its estimated 800 km range, is bound to cost more than the Renault Trucks with its meagre 200 km range, but which will still be more than adequate for city use, as mentioned above.
-Indeed, paying over $180,000 for the Tesla Semi and its 800 km range for city use would be a bit of a waste, as its potential would be limited.
+The Tesla Semi and its estimated 800 km range, are bound to cost you more than the Renault Trucks with its meagre 200 km range, but which will nonetheless be more than adequate for city use, as mentioned above.
+Indeed, paying over $180,000 for the Tesla Semi and 800 km of range for city use would be a bit of a waste, as its potential would be so limited.

 Read also: How can we meet the challenges of energy transition and sustainable mobility in the regions?